5 Common Invoice Processing Challenges (and How to Overcome Them)

 Challenge 1: High Processing Costs and Inefficient Workflows

-One of the most significant accounts payable challenges is that manual invoice processing is not just slow-it is expensive.
+One of the most significant challenges in accounts payable is that manual invoice processing is not just slow — it is expensive.
 A critical performance indicator for any finance team is the "cost per invoice," and when your process relies on manual work, this cost can be substantial.
 The expense is driven by the cumulative hours your team spends on repetitive tasks like manual data entry, chasing internal approvals, and correcting the errors that inevitably arise in any manual Accounts Payable (AP) workflow.

 These inefficiencies directly result in slow processing cycle times.
 When invoices take weeks to clear instead of days, it can damage vendor relationships, lead to missed early payment discounts, and reduce your business's overall agility.

 The most effective solution is to implement automation that drastically reduces the manual labor required to process each invoice.
-A purpose-built tool directly lowers your cost per invoice and shortens cycle times.
+Understanding your true cost per invoice is the first step.
+A dedicated extraction tool directly lowers that cost and shortens cycle times.
 For example, a dedicated data extraction platform can reduce invoice processing costs by an average of 80%.
 You can start realizing these savings immediately by using a permanently free plan to process up to 50 pages per month.
-For higher volumes, you can see pricing, but the free tier provides a direct way to prove the value.
+For higher volumes, paid plans are available, but the free tier provides a direct way to prove the value.

 Challenge 2: Persistent Errors from Manual Data Entry

-One of the most persistent manual invoice processing problems is its vulnerability to human error.
-The task of manual invoice processing is repetitive and detail-intensive, requiring staff to key in hundreds or thousands of data points from varied invoice layouts.
-This environment makes Data Entry Errors almost inevitable, regardless of how diligent your team is.
+Manual data entry is the most persistent source of AP errors.
+The work is repetitive and detail-intensive, requiring staff to key in hundreds or thousands of data points from varied invoice layouts.
+This environment makes mistakes almost inevitable, regardless of how diligent your team is.

 The impact of these errors is significant.
 A single mistyped digit in an invoice total or an incorrect number for Purchase Orders (PO) can lead to incorrect payments, strained supplier relationships, and serious compliance issues.
 The result is hours of wasted time as your team hunts down the source of the error and performs painstaking reconciliation.

-The most effective solution is to replace manual keying with automated invoice data extraction.
+Replacing manual keying with automated invoice data extraction eliminates these errors at their source.
 A purpose-built AI tool can read and capture invoice data with near-100% accuracy, minimizing the need for human intervention.
 Unlike generic tools, a specialized platform is designed to handle the specific complexities of financial documents.
-It can process large batches of up to 1,500 mixed-format files at once and accurately extract data from complex, multi-page PDFs.
-If you want to learn more about the specifics, you can read about how to automate invoice data extraction or Start for free to test the process with your own documents.
+It can process large batches of up to 6000 mixed-format files at once and accurately extract data from complex, multi-page PDFs.
+If you want to learn more about the specifics, you can read about how invoice scanning and data extraction works or start for free to test the process with your own documents.

 However, even when data is captured perfectly, the invoice can still get stuck.
-The next bottleneck in the process is often getting the invoice to the right person for approval.
+The next bottleneck in the process is often getting the invoice to the right person for approval — which is why many teams explore AI invoice processing solutions to address multiple challenges at once.

 Challenge 3: Approval Bottlenecks and Damaging Payment Delays